MarcinBas/api_mt/index.md

 ![How to obtain an API key_Google_pic13](./images/trados/trados_Google/2021-10-11_22_05_31-13.png)

- - In the upper part of the dashboard click **CREATE CREDENTIALS** > **API key**.
+ - In the upper part of the dashboard, click **CREATE CREDENTIALS** > **API key**.

 ![How to obtain an API key_Google_pic14](./images/trados/trados_Google/2021-10-11_22_06_55-14.png)
 ![How to obtain an API key_Google_pic15](./images/trados/trados_Google/2021-10-11_22_08_15-15.png)

- - Wait fo the API key to be created.
-Remember to copy it and store in a safe location.
-Clik **RESTRICT KEY** to prevent unauthorized use in production.
+ - Wait for the API key to be created.
+Remember to copy it and store it in a safe location.
+Click **RESTRICT KEY** to prevent unauthorized use in production.

 ![How to obtain an API key_Google_pic16](./images/trados/trados_Google/2021-10-11_22_09_21-16.png)